mickfuzz/phd4/_posts/thesis_chapters/2023-6-6-Data-Gdps.md

     -   [Game design patterns as a intermediate-level construct to facilitate developing coding fluency](#game-design-patterns-as-a-intermediate-level-construct-to-facilitate-developing-coding-fluency)
-    -   [Emerging concepts of learner agency in the design](#emerging-concepts-of-learner-agency-in-the-design)
+        -   [Problematising conceptions of abstract / concrete concepts in computing education.](#problematising-conceptions-of-abstract-concrete-concepts-in-computing-education.)
+        -   [Implications for facilitators and designers](#implications-for-facilitators-and-designers)
+    -   [Discussion on GDPs, emerging processes and learner agency](#discussion-on-gdps-emerging-processes-and-learner-agency)

 ## Introduction to This Writing